 It all goes back to really knowing your customer and understanding the intersection of what you can offer and what they want – then delivering that in the best possible way.
 I think segmentation is the key ingredient to personalization and targeting.

-Although the traditional methods of marketing have their uses, the results of digital are much easier to measure.
+However, while traditional methods of marketing have their uses, the results of digital are much easier to measure.
 Digital platforms are optimized through algorithms, directing specific marketing to consumers.
 Social media and Google advertising is also easy to track through analytical platforms.
-It’s not as localized as traditional marketing either as digital can identify core customers globally.
+It’s not as localized as traditional marketing either, as digital can identify core customers globally.

 How to implement traditional marketing in the modern world